Meteor burst communications: Development

 The earliest direct observation of interaction between meteors and radio propagation was reported in 1929 by Hantaro Nagaoka of Japan.
 In 1931, Greenleaf Pickard noticed that bursts of long-distance propagation occurred at times of major meteor showers.
 At the same time, Bell Labs researcher A. M. Skellett was studying ways to improve night-time radio propagation, and suggested that the oddities that many researchers were seeing were due to meteors.
 The next year Schafer and Goodall noted that the atmosphere was disturbed during that year's Leonid meteor shower, prompting Skellett to postulate that the mechanism was reflection or scattering from electrons in meteor trails.
 In 1944, while researching a radar system that was "pointed up" to detect the V-2 missiles falling on London, James Stanley Hey confirmed that the meteor trails were in fact reflecting radio signals.

-In 1946 the US Federal Communications Commission (FCC) found a direct correlation between enhancements in VHF radio signals and individual meteors.
+In 1946 the US Federal Communications Commission (FCC) found a direct correlation between enhancements in very high frequency (VHF) radio signals and individual meteors.
 Studies conducted in the early 1950s by the National Bureau of Standards and the Stanford Research Institute had limited success at actually using this as a medium.

 The first serious effort to utilize this technique was carried out by the Canadian Defence Research Board in the early 1950s.
 Their project, "JANET" (named for Janus, who looked both ways), sent bursts of data pre-recorded on magnetic tape from their radar research station in Prince Albert, Saskatchewan to Toronto, a distance exceeding 2,000 km.
 A 90 MHz "carrier" signal was monitored for sudden increases in signal strength, signalling a meteor, which triggered a burst of data.
 The system was used operationally starting in 1952, and provided useful communications until the radar project was shut down around 1960.